Reasons to love Cardiff

 We are in the top tier of Britain's research universities and are a member of the prestigious Russell Group.
 We are ranked second nationally for research impact, and in the top five for research excellence in the UK.

-We've been awarded five Queen's Anniversary Prizes (which recognise world-class excellence in UK Higher Education) and are home to a huge cohort of distinguished staff, including two Nobel Prize winners and 12 Royal Society Fellows.
+We've been awarded seven Queen's Anniversary Prizes (which recognise world-class excellence in UK Higher Education) and are home to a huge cohort of distinguished staff, including two Nobel Prize winners and 13 Royal Society Fellows.

 Our researchers are working to tackle major challenges facing society, the economy and our environment.
 Read more about the impact of their research.

 3. Our star alumni

 From politicians and journalists to scientists and innovators - many well-known faces have been through Cardiff's corridors.
 Our alumni include BBC broadcaster Bill Turnbull, National Poet of Wales Gillian Clarke, Money Saving Expert founder and journalist Martin Lewis OBE and former President of Beijing Normal University Professor Zhong Binglin and many more.

 Our Honorary Fellows include the likes of Sir Patrick Stewart, Jeremy Bowen and Carol Vorderman.